What are the Symptoms of GERD in Adults?

-If you suffer from gastroesophageal reflux disease, or GERD, you are probably very familiar with its symptoms.
+If you suffer from gastroesophageal reflux disease or GERD, you are probably very familiar with its symptoms.
 They include more than occasional heartburn, frequent throat clearing, dry cough, water brash, and a bad taste in the mouth.
 Also, GERD can cause the feeling of a lump in your throat, difficulty swallowing, esophageal spasms, and chest pain.
-This is caused by your acidic stomach contents escaping back up your esophagus.
+This comes from the acidic stomach contents escaping back up your esophagus.
 Several risk factors can cause this.

-Severe GERD, which is often referred to as chronic acid reflux disease, must be managed and monitored by your physician with medication and possible surgical intervention.
+Severe GERD, which is often referred to as chronic acid reflux disease, must be managed and monitored by your physician.
+In fact, managing GERD requires medication and possible surgical intervention.
 Here are some risk factors for GERD and what you can do to lower your risk for esophageal damage.

 Being overweight is one of the most significant GERD risk factors.
 Excess abdominal fat places pressure on your stomach.
 If your lower esophageal sphincter valve or LES is weak, irritating stomach acid can migrate up into your upper digestive tract.
 When this happens, it irritates the lining of the esophagus which causes most symptoms.

 Obesity can also raise your risk for a hiatal hernia.
 Hernias can also weaken your LES valve and raise the risk for GERD.